ryanwang520/api-docs/source/includes/_integrations.md

 - Associate `I360 Appointments` with ArcSite `Projects`
 - Automatically synchronize `Drawing PDF data (including PDF files of Drawings and Proposal PDFs)` for associated Projects
 - Proactively transmit `Product Lines` information to I360 Appointments for associated Projects, accessible via both the App and User Site
-- Enable subscription to the [Proposal Exported in App associated with i360](#proposal-exported-in-app-associated-with-i360) webhook
+- Enable subscription to the [Proposal Exported in App](#proposal-exported-in-app) webhook

 Depending on your integration goals, we offer two levels of integration: the `Basic Standard Integration` and the `Extended Integration`.